 As it currently stands, Texas Farmers’ Market at Lakeline on Saturdays 9am-1pm and Texas Farmers’ Market at Mueller on Sundays 10am-2pm will continue to be open, with major adjustments to our operations in our efforts to keep our food safe and available to the communities we serve.

-Due to the need for increased social distancing and strict safety measures, we have canceled all special events, compost drop off, music, and have banned the consumption of food on-site.
+Due to the need for increased social distancing and strict safety measures, moving forward we have canceled all special events, compost drop off, and music, and have banned the consumption of food on-site.
 Our market layouts are going to look different and we will now be posting vendor layouts on Fridays here, as well as our regular Fresh at the Market post, in order to help shoppers plan their trip to the market accordingly.

 Please read below to understand our shopper guidelines and the steps our vendors are taking to decrease the spread of COVID-19 in our local community.
-If you have any questions or concerns please reach out to our Executive Director, Nena Johnson, at [email protected].
+If you have any questions or concerns please reach out to our Executive Director, Nena Johnson, at [email protected]

 The Team at Texas Farmers’ Market